refactorroom/pim/documents/lession_contribute/07_community_guidelines.md

 ## Overview

-This final module covers the community aspects of contributing to the CLG package: collaboration, code review, project maintenance, and building a healthy open-source community.
+This final module covers the community aspects of contributing to the pim package: collaboration, code review, project maintenance, and building a healthy open-source community.

 ### What You'll Learn
 - Pull request process and best practices